-- the assessments are signed and dated, include a photograph of the pit(s) and contain confirmation of the minimum assessment criteria, namely: - being approximately 1 metre wide.
+- Being approximately 1 metre wide.
 Assessors will visually check initially.
-Measurements will be taken and recorded in the report where they believe the narrowness of the pit would affect the ability of Inspections Technicians to carry out SLPS inspections - having fixed ladders, rungs or stairs at each end - having unobstructed access and egress - the lighting arrangements in the pit being adequate to carry out a SLPS inspection.
+Measurements will be taken and recorded in the report where they believe the narrowness of the pit would affect the ability of Inspections Technicians to carry out SLPS inspections - Having fixed ladders, rungs or stairs at each end - Having unobstructed access and egress - The lighting arrangements in the pit being adequate to carry out an SLPS inspection.
 The lighting arrangements are not adequate if, in the opinion of the assessor, the lack of light would mean the inspection could not be carried out effectively.
-Lighting used in pits at Mobile Inspection Services that inspect vehicles used to carry petrol or ethanol have an 'Ex' marking - being in good condition and clean.
-Assessors will check it is stable, there is no evidence of structural defects and there are no trip or slip hazards - being free of residues of flammable product or materials.
-Assessors will check there is no evidence of oily rags, containers of product, or unemptied sumps) - the assessments have been retained for 24 months or until the next assessment, whichever is the longer
+Lighting used in pits at Inspection Locations that inspect vehicles used to carry petrol or ethanol have an 'Ex' marking - Being in good condition and clean.
+Assessors will check it is stable, there is no evidence of structural defects and there are no trip or slip hazards - Being free of residues of flammable product or materials.
+Assessors will check there is no evidence of oily rags, containers of product, or unemptied sumps - Inspection pits in the SLPS inspection workshop area not to be used for SLPS inspections being covered or signed accordingly (such as 'Not suitable for SLPS inspections')